 New Haven is a very diverse city with a large populations of African Americans, Italian Americans, and Latinos and Latinas from Colombia, Ecuador, Mexico and Puerto Rico.
 Our department has responded to this large Latino community by providing specialized services for mono-lingual Spanish speaking patients at the Clinica Hispana in the Connecticut Mental Health Center.
 Connecticut is also surprisingly diverse and was one of the first states to legalize same sex marriage.

-The Chief Resident for Diversity in the Department of Psychiatry will help assess, develop, and cultivate an environment that is equitable, inclusive and supportive of diversity for all trainees, particularly for underrepresented minority trainees as well as for individuals who may experience bias on the basis of gender, ethnicity, gender identity, sexual orientation, age, and ability.
+The Chief Resident for Diversity, Equity, and Inclusion in the Department of Psychiatry will help assess, develop, and cultivate an environment that is equitable, inclusive and supportive of diversity for all trainees, particularly for underrepresented minority trainees as well as for individuals who may experience bias on the basis of gender, ethnicity, gender identity, sexual orientation, age, and ability.
 The Chief Residents work to promote diversity and inclusiveness will facilitate all residents utilizing their unique strengths to further the department’s mission.